Guido Pella: 2019: First title & Major quarterfinal, top 20 in singles, top 55 in doubles

 Pella reached his fourth ATP Tour final in Córdoba Open in February, but lost to compatriot Juan Ignacio Londero in three sets.
-Having lost each of his previous four finals, in March 2019, he won his first ATP title in 2019 Brasil Open.
-He defeated Christian Garin in straight sets.
+Having lost each of his previous four finals, in March 2019, he won his first ATP title at the 2019 Brasil Open.
+He defeated Cristian Garín in straight sets.

 At the 2019 Mutua Madrid Open he reached the semifinals of a Masters 1000 for the first time, partnering João Sousa where they lost to Dominic Thiem and Diego Schwartzman.
 Following this successful run, he entered the top 100 in doubles at World No. 99 on 13 May 2019.
 Later in June, at the 2019 French Open he also reached the semifinals in doubles for the first time in his career partnering with Schwartzman this time where they were defeated by eventual champions German duo Kevin Krawietz and Andreas Mies.
-As a result he reached a career-high of No. 56 in doubles on 10 June 2019.
+As a result, he reached a career-high of No. 56 in doubles on 10 June 2019.

 At Wimbledon in July, he reached his first-ever Grand Slam singles quarterfinal by defeating former World Number 3 and 2016 Wimbledon finalist Milos Raonic in five sets from two sets down, but was then defeated by Roberto Bautista Agut.
 The victory marked his third against the most-recent runners-up of Wimbledon: He had previously defeated 2017 Wimbledon finalist Marin Čilić in the second round of 2018 Wimbledon, also from two sets down, and 2018 Wimbledon finalist Kevin Anderson in the third round of the 2019 championships.
 Following his successful runs at the Canada and Cincinnati Masters of third and second round respectively on his debut, he reached a career-high in singles of World No. 20 on 19 August 2019.

-2020-22: Major third round, ATP Cup, Full season hiatus
+2020–22: Major third round, ATP Cup, Full season hiatus

 He participated in the Inaugural 2020 ATP Cup where Argentina reached the quarterfinals and also in the 2021 ATP Cup where Argentina reached second place in their group (first place was Russia) and was eliminated from reaching the semifinals knockout stage.

 Seeded 22nd, Pella reached the third round at the 2020 Australian Open for the first time in his career where he lost to 12th seed Fabio Fognini.

 He announced an indefinite break due to health issues but returned to the tour after 6 months at the 2020 US Open.

 At the 2021 Western & Southern Open Masters 1000 in Cincinnati he reached the third round by defeating 15th seed David Goffin, and took his revenge for the loss at the Australian Open in 2020 by defeating Fabio Fognini in the second round.